MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/best-practices-analyzer/smb-open-file-sharing-ports.md

 > [!Note]
 > This article addresses a specific issue identified by a Best Practices Analyzer scan.
 Apply the information in this article only to computers that have a File Services Best Practices Analyzer scan that reports the specific port issue.
 For more information about best practices and scans, see [Best Practices Analyzer](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/dd759260(v=ws.11)).

-## Issue
+## Identify the issue

-The firewall ports necessary for file and printer sharing aren't open (ports 445 and 139).
+A File Services Best Practices Analyzer scan reports that firewall ports necessary for file and printer sharing aren't open (ports 445 and 139).

-## Impact

-Computers can't access shared folders and other SMB-based network services on this server.
+The issue prevents computer access to shared folders and other SMB-based network services on the server.

-## Resolution
+## Resolve the issue

-To resolve the issue, an administrator must enable file and printer sharing to communicate through the computer's firewall.
-To complete this procedure, you must be a member of the **Administrators group** (or equivalent), at minimum.
+To resolve the issue, enable file and printer sharing to communicate through the computer's firewall.
+To complete the procedure, you must be a member of the **Administrators group** (or equivalent), at a minimum.

-## Open the firewall ports

 To open the firewall ports and enable file and printer sharing, complete the following steps: